saenzjf/saenzjf/README.md

 - 🎒 I am a systems engineering student at Universidad Distrital.

-- 🔭 I’m currently working on NodeJs-Express for Backend, React for Frontend.
+- 🔭 I’m currently working on NodeJs-Express for Backend, Angular for Frontend.

 - 🌱 I’m currently learning Spring Boot